lpentecost/NVMExplorer/config/README.md

 # NVMExplorer - Config files

 NVMExplorer allows for studies to be configured using a JSON format.
-For reference, we have included a few example config files: example_study.json, another_example_study.json, and bg_fefet_example_study.json.
+For reference, we have included a few example config files.
 If no options are configured, default values will be used.
-All available configuration options are listed below along with available values where applicable.
+Some available configuration options are listed below along with available values or units where applicable.

 | Option | Description |
 | ------ | ------ |